 Credit Cards with Free Travel Insurance - Frequently Asked Questions

-If you are comparing credit card travel insurance options, there are certain factors you may want to consider before you apply.
+There are certain factors to consider when you're comparing credit card travel insurance options.
 And yes, it’s always better to look at what your credit card travel insurance offers before you apply, rather than before you fly.

 - Activation and eligibility: Find out how the cover is activated.
 Do you need to spend a certain amount on the card?
 Or perhaps book a return ticket on your card?
-You may need to log in to your account to activate your cover manually before each trip.
-In terms of eligibility, check the PDS to make sure you (and any family members, if needed) are eligible.
+You may need to log into your account to activate your cover manually before each trip.
+In terms of eligibility, check the PDS to make sure you and any family members are eligible.

 - Length of travel: Check how much cover is offered over the year.
 You may be limited to trips of 30 days, or you may have an annual coverage allowance.
 If you travel a lot, make sure the cover provided allows for this.